9 Best Exercises for Seniors: Your Workout Guide

 2. Yoga

 With a holistic approach to fitness, yoga helps build muscle strength, aerobic fitness, core stability, and total-body mobility—all of which are important for older adults, says David Kruse, M.D., a sports medicine specialist at the Hoag Orthopedic Institute in Orange, California.
+Like tai chi, yoga is a moving meditation that helps you build mindfulness.

 And while yoga is low-impact and gentle on your body’s joints, it’s still weight-bearing, meaning that you have to support your body’s weight with every posture.
 That’s vital to strengthening not just your muscles, but also your bones.